 Massachusetts Commission Against Discrimination and Individual Complainant v.
 The R.O.S.E.
 Fund, Inc

-The GLBTQ Domestic Violence Project (GLBTQ-DVP) and Gay & Lesbian Advocates & Defenders (GLAD) are pursuing a complaint with the Massachusetts Commission Against Discrimination (MCAD) on behalf of a gay male survivor of domestic violence who was denied access to facial reconstruction surgery by The R.O.S.E.
+The GLBTQ Domestic Violence Project (GLBTQ-DVP) and GLAD pursued this complaint with the Massachusetts Commission Against Discrimination (MCAD) on behalf of a gay male survivor of domestic violence who was denied access to facial reconstruction surgery by The R.O.S.E.
 Fund.

 The R.O.S.E.
 Fund established a partnership with leading healthcare institutions to provide free or low-cost reconstructive surgery to survivors of domestic violence.
 Through this program, R.O.S.E. refers survivors to institutions such as Massachusetts General Hospital, the Massachusetts Eye and Ear Infirmary, and Tufts Dental School.
 But they denied a referral to the complainant because he is a man.

 The Commission had previously found that there was probable cause in this case that discrimination had occurred.

 The complainant was represented by attorneys Ben Klein and Jennifer Levi of GLAD and Wayne A. Thomas Jr. of the GLBTQ Domestic Violence Project.